What They Don't Tell You About Neurodivergence

 Why I'm Writing This

-Neurodivergence was discussed during training, but often as a topic rather than as a different way of experiencing the world.
+Neurodivergence was discussed during my counselling training, but often as a topic rather than as a different way of experiencing the world.

-What I found more challenging was understanding what this meant in the therapy room.
+What took much longer was understanding what this might actually mean in the therapy room.

 The Common Assumption